A Critical Assessment of the Brain Criticality Hypothesis: What is the Criticality Hypothesis?

-To explain these experimental data, researchers have proposed the so-called {\bf criticality hypothesis}.~\cite{10.1098/rsta.2007.2092, PhysRevLett.108.208102} It asserts that, during normal functioning, the brain operates in proximity of a fine-tuned {\bf critical point} between two distinct phases of activity.
+As one explanation for these experimental data, researchers have proposed the so-called {\bf criticality hypothesis}~\cite{10.1098/rsta.2007.2092, PhysRevLett.108.208102, 10.1162/netn_a_00269}.
+It asserts that the brain naturally operates near {\bf criticality: specifically, near the interface of a continuous transition between phases of activity}.
 Here, a ``phase'' of activity refers to a distinct mode or type of characteristic behavior (e.g., oscillations, synchronization, etc.).
-Physicists call points at the interface of two or more phases critical points, like the critical point at the ferromagnetic-paramagnetic {\bf phase transition}.
-At these points, several observables decay as power laws.
+For example, there is a critical point at the ferromagnetic-paramagnetic {\bf phase transition}.
+At these interfaces, several observables decay as power laws, and near them, this power-law decay is approximate.
 Hence, this could explain the detected avalanche distributions.
-However, as we argue below, this hypothesis may not fully explain all currently available experimental data.
-This, along with several other experimental and analytical considerations, has made the criticality hypothesis a source of heated debate, with many researchers in favor of~\cite{chialvo2010emergent, 10.3389/fphys.2012.00163, 10.3389/fncom.2022.703865} and others opposed to it.~\cite{10.1371/journal.pcbi.1000846, DestexheENEURO.0551-20.2021}
+However, this hypothesis may not fully explain all currently available experimental data.
+This, along with several other experimental and analytical considerations, has made the criticality hypothesis a source of heated debate~\cite{chialvo2010emergent, 10.3389/fphys.2012.00163, 10.3389/fncom.2022.703865, 10.1371/journal.pcbi.1000846, DestexheENEURO.0551-20.2021, criticality_setpoint_review, how_critical_is_brain_criticality, 10.3389/fnsys.2014.00166}.

-Importantly, the criticality hypothesis does not take into account the important fact, as we have already anticipated, that neurons require resources (like ATP) to fire.
-As we will explain in this opinion, these resources act on much slower time scales compared to the firing of the neurons, hence providing some sort of {\bf memory} to the neurons.
-In turn, this memory promotes a {\it phase} (not a critical point) of power-law correlations in the neural activity, thus providing a natural explanation for the observed power-law distributions of neuronal avalanche sizes.
+Importantly, as has already been anticipated, neurons require resources (e.g., ATP, at the microscopic scale) to fire.
+These resources act on much slower time scales compared to the firing of the neurons, hence providing some sort of {\bf memory} to the neurons.
+Recent research~\cite{sun2025} suggests that this memory promotes a {\it phase} of power-law correlations in the neural activity, thus providing a natural explanation for the observed power-law distributions of neuronal avalanche sizes that is independent of criticality.
+This opinion paper will describe this phenomenon in more detail, framing it within the existing literature and distinguishing it from related processes which require criticality (e.g., {\bf self-organized criticality (SOC)}).

-In the remainder of this paper, we will first address some of the arguments in favor of the criticality hypothesis.
-Then, we will highlight a rarely discussed physical mechanism based on the important role provided by the resources, which we claim can explain much of the existing experimental data.
+In the remainder of this paper, the main pieces of evidence provided in support of the criticality hypothesis will be presented.
+Then, this memory-induced long-range order (MILRO) mechanism will be discussed, which the authors claim offers a more straightforward explanation of the existing experimental data.